 This type of underlayment is most often used to provide a vapor barrier against sub-floor moisture and as a sound barrier.
 It is used to muffle sounds not only between different levels in the home but also those made from walking on the floor itself.
 It provides support as the flooring expands and shifts during temperature and humidity changes; however, 3 in 1 underlayment is more advanced and includes a vapor barrier, protecting the flooring from moisture.

-3 in 1 underlayments with high STC/IIC sound ratings are frequently used in new condominium construction, where HOA boards often require minimum sound decibel requirements (usually 50 dba) are required to cut down on sound transmission between floors.
+The best 3 in 1 underlayments with high STC/IIC sound ratings are frequently used in new condominium construction, where HOA boards often require minimum sound decibel requirements (usually 50 dba) are required to cut down on sound transmission between floors.

 Think sound barriers aren’t important?
 Watch the video below.